kera-cudmore/Boutique-Ado/README.md

 5. We need to make a change to the resources, we need to make resources an array and then change the value for resources.
 Instead of a `*` which allows all access, we want to paste in our ARN. followed by a comma, and then paste the ARN in again on the next line with `/*` at the end.
 This allows all actions on our bucket, and all the resources in it.
 6. Click the next: tags button and then the next:review .
 7. Give the policy a name and description (e.g. boutique-ado-policy | Access to S3 bucket for boutique ado static files.)
 Click the create policy button.
-8. Now we need to atach the policy we just created.
+8. Now we need to attach the policy we just created.
 On the left hand navigation menu click user groups, select the group and go to the permissions tab.
 Click the add permissions button on the right and choose attach policies from the dropdown.
 9. Select the policy you just created and then click add permissions at the bottom.
 10. Now we'll create a user for the group by clicking on the user link in the left hand navigation menu, clicking the add users button on the top right and giving our user a username (e.g. boutique-ado-staticfiles-user).
 Select programmatic access and then click the next: permissions button.
 11. Add the user to the group you just created and then click next:tags button, next:review button and then create user button.